Mickey Cobras: Cornell Green case

-Prosecutors stated that the drug trafficking operation ran by Green used street sellers with cell phones to keep customers posted on their changing locations.
+Prosecutors stated that the drug trafficking operation run by Green used street sellers with cell phones to keep customers posted on their changing locations.
 Between 1993 and early 2001 it was said that the gang had sold hundreds of "dime" bags (2/10 to 3/10 of a gram) for $10 per bag, and that Green made over $100,000 a week in profit from his drug sales.
 After Green and the others were indicted in May, Green had many assets that he owned including a house, furnished with hand carved Italian furniture and a home theatre, as well as several luxury vehicles and fur coats which he in turn had to give up as part of his plea bargain.
 The final total in cost of assets lost to the plea bargain is unknown.

 Organizational characteristics

 Today the Mickey Cobras are known formally as the "Mickey".
 In their original identity, they were known as the Egyptian King Cobras.